- Why Touchstone

 Any toxin the body can’t recognize or eliminate fast enough gets stored, and the only way for a zeolite to reach the fatty tissue is by entering the bloodstream.
 Easier said than done.

-To be taken up in the small intestine, a mean size of 0.3 microns is ideal; meaning that most particles will be 0.2 or less (to go into the bloodstream) and some will be greater than 0.3 microns, to assist with toxins trapped in the colon.
+To be taken up in the small intestine, an average under 0.5 microns is ideal; meaning that most particles will be 0.5 or less (to go into the bloodstream) and some will be greater than 0.5 microns, to assist with toxins trapped in the colon.
 That is small (one micron is one-millionth of a meter).

 Why so small?
-Unlike many substances, zeolites do NOT dissolve in water, so their particles remain intact, which is why a particle size of 0.3 microns is necessary to be absorbed in the small intestine.
+Unlike many substances, zeolites do NOT dissolve in water, so their particles remain intact, which is why a tiny particle size is necessary to be absorbed in the small intestine.

 Unfortunately, while many zeolite providers “claim” to make their particles small enough, what you’ll need is proof.
 Ask for a particle size report to confirm you’re getting the size needed for a systemic detox (it should look like this).